UK travel giant Thomas Cook collapses, cancels all bookings | DW | 23.09.2019

 In Germany, one of Thomas Cook's biggest markets, insurance companies will help repatriate customers, according to an official.

-German charter airline Condor, which comes under the insolvent travel operator's umbrella, has applied for a bridging loan from the government.
-The carrier also said that, for now, flights will remain operational.
+German charter airline Condor, which comes under the insolvent travel operator's umbrella, said that it can no longer carry travelers who booked with Thomas Cook companies but that its planes are still flying.

+However, Condor advised passengers not to go to the airport until new flights are organized.

+The German subsidiary also applied for a €200 million ($219 million) bridging loan from the government which is being assessed.

 Information for travelers